BennyHallett/blog/posts/2015-05-06-elixir-command-line-app-with-anubis.markdown

     $ mix new extodo --module ExTodo
     $ cd extodo

-Our next step is to add anubis as a dependency and install it.
+Our next step is to add Anubis as a dependency and install it.
 Anubis should be the only dependency that we need.

 Add the following to your mix.exs file: